Skip to content

 What “done” looks like.

-A controlled squat at 1.25× starting working weight, a clean press at 1.15×, a strict pull-up (if you didn't have one), and a heavy 30-meter suitcase carry without form breakdown.
+Complete the sessions and meet the advance standards, and week 12 is measured against week 1: a controlled squat at 1.25× starting working weight, a clean press at 1.15×, a strict pull-up (if you didn't have one), and a heavy 30-meter suitcase carry without form breakdown.

 Strength · Control · Longevity.